Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

 Schema description coverage is 100%, so the baseline is 3.
-The description adds no additional information beyond what the schema already provides for each parameter; it merely summarizes.
+The description adds no additional meaning beyond the schema; it merely restates the filtering options.
+No new parameter semantics are provided.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.